The Public

 Like Dumanis, he forgot how he got his job in the first place.

-Diego Police Department and its inept investigation of a little girl's rape.
+in the San Diego Police Department and its inept investigation of a

-molesting dozens of Sunday-school kids (and slaughtering some large zoo animals)
+school kids (and slaughtering some large zoo animals) while their

 It took DNA evidence the police overlooked to exonerate Jim Wade.

-against Cynthia Sommer, the young mother accused of poisoning her Marine
+charges against Cynthia Sommer, the young mother accused of

 If you didn't recall the trial, two words may jog your memory: boob job.